-Britton's stunt was a duplicate of a Buried Alive escape Houdini performed in California in 1915.
+Britton's stunt was a duplicate of a Buried Alive escape Houdini performed in California.
 Houdini had much the same harrowing experience.
 He quickly discovered the "weight of the earth is killing," and after failing to be heard when he called for help, his was able to just break the surface before losing consciousness.
 His assistants then pulled him from the ground.

 In 1949, escape artist Alan Alan also attempted a Buried Alive escape without a container, and also had to be rescued.
 On Halloween 1990, magician Joseph Burrus was killed during a Buried Alive stunt when his casket collapsed under the weight.

 Britton was taken to a waiting ambulance where he was given oxygen before regaining consciousness.
 He sustained a cracked rib and several scratches.
 He says he won't be attempting the Buried Alive escape again.